ding2/ding2/README.md

 }
 ```

-The the cache set and get functions can be used.
+The cache set and get functions can be used.

 ```php
 // Try to get data from the cache.